 Timaru Star II Silver Parade Sets

 Silver Western Parade saddles have long been the jewel in our crown.
 Since New Year's Day 1977 when I marched in the Tournament of Roses and first saw them, I have loved these most magnificent expressions of the saddler's art.
-From humble beginnings of stamped and painted leather to the silver tape, Aluminum and Mylar used today, TSII Parade sets are continuously evolving!
+From humble beginnings of stamped and painted leather, through silver tape, aluminum and Mylar tinsel, and on to the stamped iron-ons and engraved Argentium used today, TSII Parade sets are continuously evolving!
 These two pages do justice to our history.

-My Red Scrapbook documents sixty-one TSII Silver Parade saddles, starting with the very first one (#06)[see Western Saddles for an explanation of our numbering system], made somewhere around the fall of 1978.
+The Red Scrapbook documents sixty-one TSII Silver Parade saddles, starting with the very first one (#06)[see Western Saddles for an explanation of our numbering system], made somewhere around the fall of 1978.
 It ends with #346, built in November 1992.
-The Yellow Scrapbook takes up where Red leaves off, starting with #355 (the sixty-second) made in April 1993, and continuing on up to the most recent ones.
-As of 2004 we have made more than ninety.
+The Yellow Scrapbook takes up where the Red leaves off, starting with #355 (the sixty-second) made in April 1993, and continuing on up to the most recent ones.
+As of 2020 we have made one hundred and four.
+This page will show only one picture per saddle; we must wait yet longer for full digitization of the Scrapbooks.
+Hover over and click on the lower, smaller photos for larger versions.

-What are some of the ingredients for a successful model parade set?
-According to my taste, which has developed over the past 26 years, they must look good while fulfilling a raft of requirements.
-The materials used must need as little glue as possible, and they must not stink.
-They must not tarnish or corrode.
-The 'silver' must be made of a material that is easy to get hold of and is relatively easy to work with.
-In short, it's no wonder it's taken me this long to evolve my 'recipe'!
-Refusing fumes lets out a whole lot of modern epoxies and glues, let alone finishes that could give a hard gloss, so desireable.
-The non-tarnishing clause is a killer: you are basically left with aluminum and plastic.
-Easy to buy means it could be found anywhere, such as Michael's, JoAnn's, Ben Franklin's, Hobby Lobby: no secret sources.
+What are some of the ingredients for a successful TSII model parade set?
+The 'silver' must be made of a material that is relatively easy to get hold of, tarnishes as little as possible, doesn't stink (i.e. no solvents), and is relatively easy to work with.
+In short, it's no wonder it's taken me so long to evolve my 'recipes'!
+Refusing fumes takes away a whole lot of modern epoxies and glues, including finishes that could give a hard gloss, so desireable.
+The non-tarnishing clause is a killer: you are basically left with aluminum and plastic, or so I thought until I discovered Argentium somewhere in the 2000s.
 Nonetheless, in spite of this draconian restraint, I have slowly found successful combinations that I'm happy with.
-And, given how they've evolved in the past, it would be no surprise to have them change yet again in the future.
+Given how they've evolved in the past, it would be no surprise to have them change yet again in the future.

 Close Ups